Synod of Polotsk: Further measures

 In 1835, measures were taken to further weaken the Greek Catholic Church.
 The Russian government established a new 'Secret Committee for the Uniate Confession', including now, among others, Greek Catholic Bishop of Lithuania Joseph (Semashko), Russian Orthodox Metropolitan of Moscow Philaret (Drozdov), Greek Catholic Metropolitan of Kiev Josaphat (Bulhak), Chief Prosecutor of the Most Holy Synod Stepan Nechayev, and the Minister of Internal Affairs, Count Dmitry Bludov.
 This committee devised a plan to formalize reunification of the Greek Catholic Church to the Russian Orthodox Church, most notably taking Joseph's (Semashko) previously established Greek Catholic Ecclesiastical College from the Russian Department of Foreign Confessions and placing it under direct authority of the Orthodox Most Holy Synod.
 The four eparchies were also cut down once more, into two, one White Russian (Belorussian) and the other being a Lithuanian eparchy.

 In 1838, the two main opponents to the reunification process, the Greek Catholic Metropolitan of Kiev Josephat (Bulgak) and his vicar, Bishop Josephat (Zharskiy) both died.
 Naturally, Bishop Joseph (Semashko) took over as head of the Greek Catholic Ecclesiastical College and the leadership of the committee.
 This opportune sequence of events allowed for the Secret Committee to launch the final step of the reunification process, the Synod itself.
-Coincided with this, the Greek Catholic Collegium prepared the collection of 1,305 letters of Greek Catholic clergy expressing their desires to union with the Russian Orthodox Church between 1837-1838.
+Coincided with this, the Greek Catholic Collegium prepared the collection of 1,305 letters of Greek Catholic clergy expressing their desires to union with the Russian Orthodox Church between 1837 and 1838.